 Candidacy and Clergy Mentors

 An important part of the candidacy process is being matched with a mentor, at both the District Committee level and the Board of Ordained Ministry level.
-Mentors are matched by District Superintendents and often changed between “levels” of ministry and/or as appointments are changed.
+Mentors are matched by Conference Superintendents and often changed between “levels” of ministry and/or as appointments are changed.
 Mentors walk beside candidates, providing opportunities for reflection, advice, support in paperwork, and connections with resources throughout the Annual Conference.
 Mentors often assist candidates through the process, but the candidates are expected to guide the process, timelines, and meeting deadlines for paperwork and requirements.

 This team helps our Annual Conference fulfill the requirements to have a psychological assessment prior to entering ministry.
 Those seeking certification in early stages of moving towards Ordination, candidates are required to take the MMPI-2 and 16PF assessments followed by an interview with an approved psychologist and written report shared with the Board of Ordained Ministry and District Committee on Ministry.